petecarapetyan/webappwriter/docs/rocket-themes/all/installation/index.md

 ## Pre-reqs:

+- same pre-reqs as necessary to install and run rocket
-- you're running node 14
+  - you're running node 14+
+  - same basic skillsets HTML/CSS git npm etc
 - you've cloned [rocket-themes](https://github.com/petecarapetyan/rocket-themes) into the same folder that you intend to create a new `my-project` to try out one of the rocket themes
-- you have the same skillsets necessary to install and run rocket

 ## High Level